 \section{Introduction}

 In the late 1970s and early 1980s, \Erdos{} sought to characterize the types of subsets of integers that contain infinite sumsets, a line of inquiry that culminated in two noteworthy conjectures.
-Both have since been resolved and we state them as theorems below. \blfootnote{BK was partially supported by NSF grant DMS-2348315, JM was supported by the EPSRC Frontier Research Guarantee grant EP/Y014030/1, and FKR was supported by the Swiss National Science Foundation grant TMSGI2-211214.}
+Both have since been resolved and we state them as theorems below.

 A \emph{\Folner{} sequence} is a sequence $\Phi=(\Phi_N)_{N\in\N}$ of finite subsets of $\N$ satisfying

 A set $A \subset \N$ has \emph{positive upper Banach density} if

 for some \Folner{} sequence $\Phi=(\Phi_N)_{N\in\N}$.